RogueArt/RogueArt/README.md

 - 👋 Hi, I’m @RogueArt
-- 🕸️ I work mostly on web backends, with a specialty in Discord bots and web scraping
+- 🕸️ I'm working mostly on web backends, with a specialty in Discord bots and web scraping
-- 🗺️ I'm currently exploring using Rust in creating high performance, low footprint web and desktop apps
+- 🗺️ I'm currently exploring the Rust ecosystem
 - 💞️ I’m looking to collaborate on making full stack applications
 - 📫 How to reach me: Add me on Discord - RogueArt#4790